thesilvercraft/SilverAudioPlayer/README.md

 To sum it up where a.b.c.d are the version digits, if a is changed something major API breaking has happened you will have to modify your code to a large extent,
 if b is changed something might break your code but it probably won't update regardless,
 if c is changed you probably don't have to worry at all,
-changes in d shouldn't be noticable at all.
+changes in d shouldn't be noticeable at all.

 ## Module creation
 Follow the [plugin guide](https://github.com/thesilvercraft/SilverAudioPlayer/wiki/Create-a-new-plugin) (and let me know if any issues arise), for now attempt installing [SilverAudioPlayer.Shared](https://www.nuget.org/packages/SilverAudioPlayer.Shared/) to a class library containing a class that implements one of: